DBS checked cameraman ensuring safe working practices

 As a DBS checked cameraman, I am often commissioned to film video projects which may include working with or filming groups of vulnerable people.
 Previously these have included working and filming with young people, people with learning difficulties and people who are physically or mentally challenged.
 I have extremely high standards when it comes to safeguarding vulnerable adults and young people.
 My previous BBC production training ensures I have a good understanding of the issues around video production and filming that are relevant.

 The following are some examples of my previous video productions involving working with vulnerable groups:

 Video production for Joy of Sound:

-This charity commissioned me to film and edit their music workshops that are attended by people of all abilities including many participants with severe disabilities.
+Working as a DBS checked freelance videographer this charity commissioned me to film and edit their music workshops that are attended by people of all abilities including many participants with severe disabilities.
 One of the projects I have delivered for Joy of Sound is their website homepage video.

 Filmmaker for Koestler Trust:

 My work for the Koestler Trust prison charity spanned over a period of six years.
 It involved producing, filming and editing a number of films working both inside secure institutions and with offenders and ex-offenders.
 One example of my work for this charity is a film about their mentoring programme.

 Cameraman and videographer for individual commissions:

 I have had a number of commissions from various parents and teachers to film and edit a variety of video content.
 These projects have featured very young people.
 Being a DBS checked cameraman ensures my safe working practices.

 BBC guidelines for video producers and filmmakers